 –

-When a man cannot speak simply, he does not belong in the advertising business.
-For advertising we are speaking to common people, and with common people we use common language.
+When advertising, we are speaking to common people.
+And with common people we use common language.
 If he wishes to show off his fine language, this is the wrong place to do it.
 Any trace of literariness in an advertising is fatal to its success.
 All ads must use simple language so it is immediately comprehensible to the reader who views it.

 –